All the ways to teach vocabulary

 Next, we move onto the second period and ask them to go touch the oriental rug and we repeat for the other objects.
 Finally, once we're sure they know the names of the items, we move to the third period; we touch an item and ask, "What's this?"
 For toddlers, we may never get to the third period.
 That's fine.
 We don't want to ask the child to name something until we're confident they're going to succeed.

 You may have seen moments when children seem obsessed with learning the names of everything.
 And they memorize the names quickly!
+This is when their brain’s are ripe for effortlessly learning new vocabulary.
+If they love trucks and cars, teach them the names of every truck and car you see.
 For nature lovers, you'll want to have field guides handy so you can help them discover the incredible breadth of their area of interest.
 I mean, how many shapes, colors, and sizes of spiders are there in the Audubon field guide?

 But for all children, you'll also want vocabulary cards.
 The big difference between the cards and a book is that the children can lay their hands on each individual creature or object.
-They can pick them up, examine them closely, stack them up, make piles of their favorites, etc. And, these cards should isolate their subject.
+They can pick them up, examine them closely, stack them up, make piles of their favorites, etc. And, these cards should isolate their subject so it’s clear that we’re talking about a cat, for example, and not the bed the cat is lying on.
+Make sense?

 In everything we do, we want to focus like a flashlight in a dark room on exactly what we are teaching.
 No distractions allowed!
 So, we want the subject we're presenting in a photograph to be all by itself on a white background.
 Further, we don't want any words at all on the cards.
 Why?
 Because having text on the page when a child has no possibility of reading that text gives the child a subtle message that they are missing something in the work.
 This may contribute to a self-efficacy decline (Volkman, 2017).

 Once they know the vocabulary, you can show the child how to organize or sort it into groups.
-At first, you might show them how to sort Insects from Dogs (great contrasts).
-But, as they get more skilled, you can show them something harder like how to sort vegetables from fruits.
+At first, do this with the laundry or other items around the house (like sorting socks from wash cloths or forks from spoons).
+Later, after they’ve used vocabulary cards, you might show them how to sort fruit from dogs (great contrasts).
+But, as they get more skilled, you can show them something harder like how to sort fruit from vegetables.

 The point here is not accuracy.
 We don't have to make sure the child can sort the way WE think it should be sorted.
 They might sort based on color or size or preference rather than the categories we present.
 That is just fine.
 The goal is to give the child opportunities to work with the vocabulary and to practice categorizing.
 This leads to the development of gist.

-Once they've learned vocabulary, children want (and need) to work with it to solidify their knowledge.
+Once they've learned vocabulary, children want (and need) to work with their new words to solidify their knowledge.
 Matching cards let children play with the words they love in lively games that help to train the memory while simultaneously helping to refine eye-hand coordination.

 Start by have each set contained in its own basket or cloth pouch.
 This helps us focus on the activity of matching without getting lost in mixed up piles of cards (you know what I mean).
 Then, lay out one set of cards in a column and match the others side by side.